- When was the Wisconsin state flag adopted?

 Where can I purchase a Wisconsin flag?

-If you want to make sure you purchase a Wisconsin flag that you know is 100% made in the U.S.A., then purchase one from Star Spangled Flags.
+If you want to make sure you purchase a Wisconsin flag that is 100% made in the U.S.A., then order one from Star Spangled Flags.
 All of their flags are made using materials from the United States and every stitch stitched in the U.S.A.
 They are treated to dry fast & resist sun & chemical deterioration so the colors stay strong against ultraviolet rays in the bright sunshine.
 They use a very strong nylon material, and use superior lock stitching, and 4 rows of lock stitching on the fly end to prevent unraveling and fraying making it incredibly durable.
+Order these beautiful flags on their website here.

 How do I fly my Wisconsin and American flag together?